-The Headteacher has overall responsible for the safety of all members of the school community, and this includes responsibility for online safety.
-He is responsible for

-- · procuring appropriate filtering and monitoring systems - documenting decisions on what is blocked or allowed and why - reviewing the effectiveness of the filtering and monitoring provisions
+The Headteacher is responsible for the safety of the members of the school community, and this includes responsibility for online safety.
+Together with the Senior Leadership Team, they are responsible for procuring appropriate filtering and monitoring systems, documenting decisions on what is blocked or allowed and why, reviewing the effectiveness of the filtering and monitoring provisions, overseeing reports and ensuring staff are appropriately trained.